 Clove Tree Uses

 Many Americans use cloves for cooking.
 They are popular spices for baked hams and pumpkin pie.
-But clove tree uses are much broader than this globally.
+However, clove tree uses are much broader than this globally.
 In Indonesia, cloves are used to make popular clove aromatized cigarettes.